KOMALDEWNANI/PCODIO/README.md

 There is no app to aware girls and help them out with PCOD.

 ### About
-An Android Studio application made for She Hack hackathon.
+An Android Studio application made for SheHacks'21 hackathon.

 ### Features
 * Multi User Login